SHARKgamestudio/OpenConsoleGUI/README.md

     MenuItem("Item2", event2)
 ]

 # Creates a menu with a name and a list of items.
-You can change the default selected item and apply styles.
-menu = Menu("Sample Menu", items)
+menu = Menu("Sample Menu", items) # You can change the default selected item and apply styles.

 # Declare a main loop for running the menu.
 while True: